ssosik/blog-data/Raspberry_Pi_Zero_setup.md

 ---
-title: Raspberry Pi Zero setup
+title: Raspberry Pi Zero Weather station setup
-description: ""
-lead: ""
+description: "Use a Raspberry Pi Zero with a BME280 sensor to track temperature, humidity, and air pressure"
 date: "2021-10-10T09:06:29-04:00"
 lastmod: "2021-10-10T09:06:29-04:00"
 categories: